waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Attempt 1: Approach from South (Ruins of Alph).
 Result: Failed.
 - Attempt 2: Approach from East (Violet City).
 Result: Failed.
 - Attempt 3: Approach from West (National Park).
 Result: Failed.
+- Attempt 4: Approach from North (Route 37).
+Result: In Progress.
 - Strategy: Pacing the entire length of the route to find the specific trigger tile.